-EDU 3300: Educational Technology (3) Prerequisite: CSC 1100, EDU 2510
+EDU 3300: Educational Technology (3) Prerequisite: CSC 1100, EDU 2510 license to teach.

-An introduction to educational and computer technologies, this course is required of all students seeking a license to teach.
 Students taking this course will develop an understanding and familiarity with computers.
 This course will rapidly cover advanced computer topics.
 Students will explore the State Standards of Learning (SOL) and demonstrate computer competencies in their respective educational discipline.
 A number of required projects will be assigned; however, individual exploration will also be incorporated into the course.